Azure IoT Hub developer guide

-- Secure communications by using per-device security credentials and access control.
+Secure communications by using per-device security credentials and access control.

-- Multiple device-to-cloud and cloud-to-device hyper-scale communication options.
+Multiple device-to-cloud and cloud-to-device hyper-scale communication options.

-- Queryable storage of per-device state information and meta-data.
+Queryable storage of per-device state information and meta-data.

-- Easy device connectivity with device libraries for the most popular languages and platforms.
+Easy device connectivity with device libraries for the most popular languages and platforms.

 This IoT Hub developer guide includes the following articles:

-- Device-to-cloud communication guidance helps you choose between device-to-cloud messages, device twin's reported properties, and file upload.
+Device-to-cloud communication guidance helps you choose between device-to-cloud messages, device twin's reported properties, and file upload.

-- Cloud-to-device communication guidance helps you choose between direct methods, device twin's desired properties, and cloud-to-device messages.
+Cloud-to-device communication guidance helps you choose between direct methods, device twin's desired properties, and cloud-to-device messages.

-- Upload files from a device describes how you can upload files from a device.
+Upload files from a device describes how you can upload files from a device.
 The article also includes information about topics such as the notifications the upload process can send.

-- Manage device identities in IoT Hub describes what information each IoT hub's identity registry stores, and how you can access and modify it.
+Manage device identities in IoT Hub describes what information each IoT hub's identity registry stores.
+The article also describes how you can access and modify it.

 Control access to IoT Hub describes the security model used to grant access to IoT Hub functionality for both devices and cloud components.
 The article includes information about using tokens and X.509 certificates, and details of the permissions you can grant.

-- Use device twins to synchronize state and configurations describes the device twin concept and the functionality it exposes such as synchronizing a device with its device twin.
+Use device twins to synchronize state and configurations describes the device twin concept.
+The article also describes the functionality device twins expose, such as synchronizing a device with its device twin.
 The article includes information about the data stored in a device twin.

-- Schedule jobs on multiple devices describes how you can schedule jobs on multiple devices.
+Schedule jobs on multiple devices describes how you can schedule jobs on multiple devices.
 The article describes how to submit jobs that perform tasks as executing a direct method, updating a device using a device twin.
 It also describes how to query the status of a job.

-- Reference - IoT Hub endpoints describes the various endpoints that each IoT hub exposes for runtime and management operations.
-The article also describes how you can create additional endpoints in your IoT hub, and how to use a field gateway to enable devices connectivity to your IoT Hub endpoints in non-standard scenarios.
+Reference - IoT Hub endpoints describes the various endpoints that each IoT hub exposes for runtime and management operations.
+The article also describes how you can create additional endpoints in your IoT hub, and how to use a field gateway to enable connectivity to your IoT Hub endpoints in non-standard scenarios.

-- Reference - pricing provides general information on different SKUs and pricing for IoT Hub and details on how the various IoT Hub functionalities are metered as messages by IoT Hub.
+Reference - pricing provides general information on different SKUs and pricing for IoT Hub and details on how the various IoT Hub functionalities are metered as messages by IoT Hub.

-- Reference - IoT Hub MQTT support provides detailed information about how IoT Hub supports the MQTT protocol.
+Reference - IoT Hub MQTT support provides detailed information about how IoT Hub supports the MQTT protocol.
 The article describes the support for the MQTT protocol built-in to the Azure IoT SDKs and provides information about using the MQTT protocol directly.